jobisoft/EAS-4-TbSync/README.md

 More information can be found in the [wiki](https://github.com/jobisoft/EAS-4-TbSync/wiki/About:-Provider-for-Exchange-ActiveSync) of this repository

 ## Want to add or fix a localization?
-To help translating this project, please visit to [crowdin.com](https://crowdin.com/profile/jobisoft), where the localizations are managed.
+To help translating this project, please visit [crowdin.com](https://crowdin.com/profile/jobisoft), where the localizations are managed.
 If you want to add a new language, just contact me and I will set it up.

 ## External data sources